Grab and GO: How to prepare for an emergency.

 Let’s hope you don’t need it.
 But it always pays to be prepared.

-This article was published originally in 2016 and updated for 2019.
+This article was published originally in 2016 and updated annually, including for 2023.
+We re-publish it regularly, depending on severe weather events in the news.